helianfeixing/Zebrafish_scATAC/README.md

 # Zebrafish_scATAC
-Scripts and analyses for scATAC data of zebrafish embryogenesis.
+Scripts and analysis for zebrafish embryo scATAC data.